San Francisco Pedestrian Accident Lawyers

 • Speeding and distracted driving are some of the leading causes of pedestrian accidents.

-• Large vehicles, like SUVs, are more likely to become involved in a pedestrian accident.
+• Large vehicles, such as SUVs, are more likely to be involved in a pedestrian accident.

 • The San Francisco government declared a state of emergency when nearly 30 pedestrians were killed in a year’s time.

 The above does not account for the many pedestrians who were seriously injured in traffic accidents across San Francisco and throughout California.
-Because of the number of traffic accidents involving pedestrians, California is now known as the 16th most dangerous for pedestrian travelers.
-If you or a loved one has suffered an injury or was killed in a San Francisco pedestrian accident, contact an attorney immediately to preserve your legal rights to compensation.
+Because of the number of traffic accidents involving pedestrians, California’s pedestrian fatality rate is significantly higher than the national average.
+If you or a loved one has suffered an injury or was killed in a San Francisco pedestrian accident, contact an attorney to learn more about your legal rights.

 Pedestrian Accidents in San Francisco and The Bay Area